-A high quality built environment is essential for children to achieve optimal health and development41.
-The quality of the built environment in which children live can cause or prevent illness, disability and injury41.
-Sports-related injuries are more common in children in Hamilton County than in older adults42.
-Sports-related injuries are the type of injury that occur during exercise or sports, and oftentimes result from accidents, poor training practices, insufficient warm-up and stretching, lack of conditioning, or improper equipment43.
-Children are not only more likely to experience sports-related per 1.000 Child Dog Bite-Related Injury Rate in Lockland, 2010-2014 injuries, but they are also the most common victims of dog bites and are more likely to be severely injured by a dog bite44.
-Most of the time individuals who suffer dog bites are bitten by their own dog, or by a dog they know, such as a neighbor's or a family friend's dog45.
+A high quality built environment is essential for children to achieve optimal health and development.
+The quality of the built environment in which children live can cause or prevent illness, disability and injury.
+Sports-related injuries are more common in children in Hamilton County than in older adults.
+Sports-related injuries are the type of injury that occur during exercise or sports, and oftentimes result from accidents, poor training practices, insufficient warm-up per 1,000 Child Sports-Related Injury Rate in Lockland, 2010-2014 and stretching, lack of conditioning, or improper equipment.
+Children are not only more likely to experience sports-related injuries, but they are also the most common victims of dog bites and are more likely to be severely injured by a dog bite44.
+Most of the time individuals who suffer dog bites are bitten by their own dog, or by a dog they know, such as a neighbor's or a family friend's dog.
 Whether the dog bite is a small nip of a puppy or an attack from an adult dog, they are a public health concern.
 Approximately one in five dog bite victims require medical attention, and many more dog bites go unreported and untreated every year.